aperezdc/ngx-fancyindex/README.rst

 * Custom headers.
 Either local or stored remotely (*working*).
 * Custom footers.
 Either local or stored remotely (*working*).
-* Insert readme files either at the top or the bottom of listings (*partially working*).
 * Add you own CSS style rules (*not yet implemented*).

 This module is designed to work with Nginx_, a high performance open source web